 School Bus Accident Attorneys In Chicago, Illinois

-School buses transport an estimated 26 million children back and forth to school everyday.
-There are almost a half of million of these bright yellow or orange buses throughout the U.S. and in most cases, they are the safest way for children to travel to school.
+School buses transport an estimated 26 million children back and forth to school every day.
+There are nearly a half of million bright yellow or orange buses throughout the U.S. In most cases; the buses provide the safest option for children to travel to school.
 However, even though a child is more likely to be injured riding in a passenger vehicle versus a school bus, there are still incidences when bus drivers are negligent in their duty to provide safe transportation for their precious cargo.

-The Illinois bus accident attorneys at Rosenfeld Injury Lawyers regularly represents families in cases where children have been injured in Chicago school bus crashes.
+The Illinois bus accident attorneys at Rosenfeld Injury Lawyers regularly represent families in cases where children were injured in Chicago school bus crashes.
 If you have questions about the legal rights related to your child's injuries under Illinois law, we invite you to contact our law office for a free case review.

 Bus Driver Negligence Resulting In Injuries To Students

 Most people would agree that school bus drivers have a tough job.
-They must be vigilant in ensuring that their riders get on and off the bus safely, keep control of their charges and all the while drive their students to school and back home again.
-However, school bus drivers are trained in student management, safety procedures and all the intricacies of driving a bus.
+They must be vigilant in ensuring that their riders get on and off the bus safely and keep control of children all while driving the students to school and back home again.
+To ensure safety, school bus drivers receive training in student management, safety procedures and the intricacies of operating a bus.

-Between 2000-2009, there have been 1,386 fatalities involving school transportation vehicle crashes.
-Over half of these were two-vehicle crashes, with the occupants of the other vehicles making up 72% of the fatalities.
-In accidents where only the school bus was involved in a single-vehicle fatality crash, the National Highway Traffic Safety Administration (NHTSA) sites the top four reasons for the crash as:
+Between 2000-2009, there were 1,386 fatalities involving school vehicle crashes.
+Over half of these collisions involved two-vehicle accidents, with the occupants of the other vehicles making up 72% of the deaths.
+The National Highway Traffic Safety Administration (NHTSA) cites the top four reasons for bus In accidents where only the school bus was involved in a single-vehicle fatality crash as: